chapmanmartind/Streaming-Identification/README.md

 Related work includes Bronzino et al. This work reproduces their results and demonstrates that even with limited packet data, classification is possible.

 Full explanation of code can be found at final/explanation.md

+This assignment was completed with a partner.
+However, all code is my own.